Walter Allen GRACE

 Walter’s place of burial is now known and we await his ceremony to in the Pheasant Wood cemetery in the near future.

 Late News: January 4, 2021

-Following some great genealogical research, by our folk, one sample of Y and one of mt DNA are currently awaiting testing by the analytical laboratory in the UK.
-And, while we are uncertain what results may occur, as with all soldiers, knowledge of other potential donors is sought, and will be very much appreciated.
+Following some great genealogical research, by our folk, one sample of Y and one of mt DNA was submitted for testing by the analytical laboratory in the UK.
+This has help contribute to Walter being successfully identified and we thank family, researchers and the key organisations for their assistance to honour Walters legacy.

 The Fromelles Association would love to hear from you

 (Contact: email@example.com or firstname.lastname@example.org).

 If you are able, please contribute to the upkeep of this resource.